micmejia/bible-dump/AMPC/Ezra/Ezr 5.md

-Then Tattenai, governor on the west side of the [Euphrates] River, and Shethar-bozenai and their companions came to them and said, Who [^a]authorized you to build this house and to restore this wall?
+Then Tattenai, governor on the west side of the [Euphrates] River, and Shethar-bozenai and their companions came to them and said, Who authorized you to build this house and to restore this wall?